Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: Introduction and motivation

-The micro-macro Parareal algorithm \cite{Legoll2013} is a generalisation of the original Parareal algorithm, that allows to use a coarse propagator $\mathcal{C}$ that acts on a reduced state variable.
-The method has been designed for multiscale (stiff) systems, where the coarse model is a cheaper non-stiff reduced model, which results in a model error in the coarse propagator.
+We propose a new micro-macro Parareal method for scalar McKean-Vlasov SDEs that uses a Monte Carlo discretisation of the interacting particle system \eqref{general_equation}, using the Euler-Maruyama method as a fine Parareal solver and a low-dimensional moment model ODE as a coarse Parareal solver.
+The key advantage is that the coarse model is very cheap to simulate.
+Then, we also build a variant of MC-moments Parareal that adaptively improves the coarse model as the iterations progress.
+As a quantity of interest, we consider the expected value of a function $\Phi$ of the particle ensemble $\mathbb E_Q[\mathbb E_P[\Phi(\bar X)]] \approx \mathbb E[\Phi(\bar X)]$ (weak numerical approximation).

+\paragraph{Existing Parareal algorithms for SDEs} We now discuss related work.
 In \cite{Legoll2020}, the micro-macro Parareal algorithm is applied to SDEs with scale separation, where the coarse propagator is a finite volume discretisation and the fine propagator is a Monte Carlo simulation.
-In \cite{dabaghi_hybrid_2023}, a similar hybrid Parareal method is proposed that couples a Monte Carlo simulation on the fine level with a Galerkin scheme on the coarse level.
-In \cite{neumuller_space_time_MLMC, thalhammer_MLMC_space_time_multigrid, thalhammer_phd_thesis}, the MLMC method is combined with Parareal.
+In \cite{dabaghi_hybrid_2023}, a hybrid Parareal method is proposed that couples a Monte Carlo simulation on the fine level with a Galerkin scheme on the coarse level.
+In \cite{thalhammer_MLMC_space_time_multigrid, thalhammer_phd_thesis}, the multilevel Monte Carlo (MLMC) method is combined with Parareal.
 The idea in those papers is to wrap a MLMC loop around a space-time multigrid solver for non-interacting particle systems.
-In \cite{ignace_DD_27} the moments of a linear SDE were used to analyse the convergence of micro-macro Parareal applied to a linear scale-separated SDE.
 In \cite{engblom_parallel_2009}, a Parareal method has been developed where the coarse solver is a reaction rate equation (ODE), and the fine scale solver is a stochastic simulation.

-In the current paper, we propose a new micro-macro Parareal variant that uses a low-dimensional moment model ODE as a coarse model, combined with a Monte Carlo discretisation of the interacting particle system, using the Euler-Maruyama method.
-The key advantage is that the coarse model is very cheap to simulate.
+In \cite{legoll_adaptive_Parareal}, an adaptive Parareal algorithm is developed for the strong approximation of a very long trajectory, in the context of molecular dynamics simulations.

+The MC-moments Parareal algorithm also works for classical SDEs without mean-field interaction.
+However, on a massively parallel machine (allowing parallelisation over the then independent samples), the MC-moments Parareal algorithm would be useful only if the computation of one particle path takes longer than desired.
+When the number of samples is known a priori, it may be more useful to parallelise over the stochasticity rather than over time since the former could be done without a need for iterations.
+See also \cite{bal_parallelization_2003}.